fastrgv/AdaGate/README.md

 ### ImageFiles
 Most images for textures were freely [no copyright indications] available on google images.
 Some wall textures used are from the GPL2.0/GPL3.0-only section of OpenGameArt.Org.
 One other thatched roof texture was used from http://www.mayang.com/textures.
-See ./licenses/mayang_license.txt.
-Others from pixabay.com have a CC0 license; see ./licenses/creativeCommonsCC0.txt.
+Others from pixabay.com have a CC0 or CC3 license.
 More recently, some are from http://all-free-download.com/free-photos/.
+See ./docs/licenses/.

 ### ShaderFiles
 Several fragment shader files used were downloaded from http://glslsandbox.com/ and put under ./data/.
-All frag. shaders from glslsandbox are under the MIT license (see ./licenses/mit_license.txt).
+All frag. shaders from glslsandbox are under the MIT license.
 Existing comments or any identifying information was retained.
-What follows are acknowledgments for some that were identifyable.
+What follows are acknowledgments for some that were identifyable. (see ./docs/licenses/)

 Volcano & "Red Planet" from Mahmud Yuldashev <mahmud9935@gmail.com>, and "waterWorldCCNSA3.fs" with a CreativeCommons license, and which seems to be credited to Alexander Alekseev with mods by Mahmud Yuldashev.